 Some tidbits that really struck me, especially as we come upon the holiday season:

 - Americans throw away more than 20 lbs of food each month.

 - If we wasted just 5 percent less food, it would be enough to feed 4 million Americans; 20 percent less waste could feed 25 million Americans annually!

 Pretty sobering figures - but the the Worldwatch Institute says that we waste up to three times more food during the holidays than we do other times of the year!
 (That's a lot of good food going into our landfills.)
 With Thanksgiving coming up, I'm going to be more mindful of wasting food and using up leftovers.

 To that end, we've compiled this handy guide to help you reduce your holiday food waste, plus a couple of fun recipes for your leftover turkey, stuffing, cranberry sauce and pie!

 1. Plan, Plan, Plan

-Other great tips for reducing food waste before you cook your meal are here.
+Find other great tips for reducing food waste before you cook your meal here.

 2. Do it Buffet Style